-In order to be eligible to participate in extracurricular and athletic activities, a student must maintain an overall "C" grade point average.
-Any student failing to meet academic requirements will be suspended from the sport or activity for until all academic requirements are met, whichever is longer.
+In order to be eligible to participate in extracurricular and athletic activities, a student must maintain an overall "C" grade point average, and the student athlete may not be failing any single subject, even if the overall average is a 'C'.
+Grades will be checked on the first day of the school week.
+Any student failing to meet academic requirements will be suspended from the sport or activity until the following Monday.
+Students ineligible to participate are also ineligible to attend athletic events or any non-curricular school activities.
+Participation in athletic events and non-curricular school activities will be reinstated when eligibility status is reinstated.